LEVELS OF NUDITY AND TYPE OF SHOOT DEFINITIONS

 IMPLIED NUDITY

 Implied nudity is when a model is comfortable being nude, but does not want any erogenous zones to show (no breasts / nipples, crotch showing).
-It is worth noting that the butt crack is not considered an erogenous zone unless more explicit parts can also be seen.
+It is worth noting that the butt crack is NOT considered an erogenous zone unless more explicit parts can also be seen.

 PARTIAL NUDITY